bkirman/its-almost-as-if-you-are-playing-a-board-game/journal.md

 A few initial thoughts - I don't want to make it too mechanical.
 I had an idea to have a card that allowed you to interrupt another player and end their turn but this feels too much like a game.
 There shouldn't be any meaningful mechanical interaction.

+Feel like it might be a good idea to weight the weirder ones, or include more generic movements.
+Check how Pippin deals with prompt landscape?

 # 16/5/25